bomeara/yearn/README.md

 1) It tries to load the package with `require()`.
 If it works, it's done.
 2) If not, it tries to find a matching package name (case insensitive) from CRAN and Bioconductor.
 If you pass a `maxdist` argument to `yearn()`, it will allow up to that many spelling mismatches.
 By default this is zero.
 If it finds a match, it installs it, then tries to load it.
 3) If this fails, it looks on github.
 If there's one R package that matches, it simply installs it.
 If there are several, it picks one based on whose repository it's in: an ROpenSci repo is probably more likely to have what you want than a random fork of it a student made for a class assignment.
-The list of github users that are my guesses can be seen in `?yearn.one` (and this is where you can change it to include your preferred users).
+The list of github users that are my guesses can be seen in `?FindClosestPackage`.

 This package uses some key functions from the [githubinstall](https://cran.r-project.org/web/packages/githubinstall/index.html) package on CRAN, written by Koji Makiyama, Atsushi Hayakawa, Shinya Uryu, Hiroaki Yutani, and Nagi Teramo.
 However, it also incorporates checking CRAN and Bioconductor first, and it does not offer the interactivity of the `githubinstall` package in cases of multiple matches (it also is pickier about spelling mismatches than `githubinstall` by default).